tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que11)
 ### Can I modify the maximum bitrate during live streaming?
- No. You can set it only before pushing streams.
+ No. You can set it only before pushing a stream.
 The bitrate depends on your upload speed.
 Setting it too high may cause dropped frames and stuttering.

 [](id:que12)
 ### How do I delete a live streaming room which is no longer used?
 Live push and playback are bound with stream IDs, so you do not need to delete rooms.
-If you are using the IM service and want to delete IM rooms to avoid reaching the upper limit of room number, please see [Disbanding a Group](https://intl.cloud.tencent.com/document/product/1047/34896).
+If you are using the IM service and want to delete IM rooms to avoid reaching the maximum number of rooms, see [Disbanding a Group](https://intl.cloud.tencent.com/document/product/1047/34896).
-If you are using the channel mode, you can call the `DeleteLVBChannel` API to delete channels (you need to pass in the IDs of the channels you want to delete).
+If you are using channel mode, you can call the `DeleteLVBChannel` API to delete channels (you need to pass in the IDs of the channels you want to delete).

 > !
 Channel mode is a legacy mode which is no longer updated or maintained.

 [](id:que13)
  ### When do I use the push enabling/disabling API?
 You can use the API to disable a live stream when pornographic or other inappropriate content is detected.
+For details, see [ForbidLiveStream](https://intl.cloud.tencent.com/document/product/267/30794).

 [](id:que14)
 ### How do I implement playback in the background?
 Background playback allows the audio of a live stream to continue even when your app runs in the background.
-This feature depends on devices.
-You need to implement it based on your actual business logic.
+This feature depends on the playback device and should be implemented based on your actual business logic.

 [](id:que15)